ychding11/GLTutorial/tutorial-ssr/readme.md

 ## Overview
-It is to reuse information in screen space to do planar reflection.
+SSR is to reuse information in screen space to do planar reflection.

 - cube map based reflection
   - self reflection